A Simple Communication Tip That Pays Dividends

 • The acknowledgment provides you with a timeframe for the review of applications and the first contact for interviews.

-You receive a call and are offered the job!
+The company calls and offers you the job!
 All within the same 30-day period.
 See the difference?

-Acknowledgment minimizes the impact of numerous problems that occur in the business world.
+Acknowledgment minimizes the impact of inevitable problems that occur in business.

 Unless you are psychic, you can’t.
 But you can develop a pattern your clients and colleagues expect.